Innovation: The last competitive advantage?

 "If you have a body, you are an athlete."
-When Bill Bowerman made this observation years ago, he was defining how he viewed the endless possibilities for human potential in sports.
+When Bill Bowerman, co-founder of Nike Inc., made this observation years ago, he was defining how he viewed the endless possibilities for human potential in sports.
 He set the tone and direction for a company called Nike, and today those same words inspire a new generation of Nike employees.
-Their goal is to carry on his legacy of innovative thinking, whether developing products that help athletes of every level of ability reach their potential, or creating business opportunities that set Nike apart.
-The organization has evolved from a U.S.-based footwear distributor to an unrivalled global marketer of athletic footwear, apparel and equipment.11
+Their goal is to carry on his legacy of innovative thinking, whether developing products that help athletes of every level of ability reach their potential or creating business opportunities that set Nike apart.
+The organization has evolved from a US-based footwear distributor to an unrivalled global marketer of athletic footwear, apparel and equipment.10

-Most of Nike's innovation starts in the running category, expanding into other categories and brands later.
+Most of Nike's innovation started in the running category, expanding into other categories and brands later.
 For example, in creating NIKE+ and Free, the company launched a long-term platform for growth.
 The company then expanded on that platform to develop apps, events and services that add value and opportunity.
-They bring it to life in destination retail, where consumers get the full Nike running experience.12
+They bring it to life in destination retail, where consumers get the full Nike running experience.11

 Collaboration is essential to how Nike innovates and grows.
 It starts with insights from athletes, from the elite competitor to the everyday amateur.
-It builds from there to include partners inside and outside Nike's industry who inspire new ways of thinking: retailers, manufacturers, universities, technology companies, entrepreneurs and more.13 As another example, Nike has collaborated with Apple to create a product that brings new consumer experiences to the iPod touch, iPod nano and iPhone, as well as a GPS device that can be embedded in certain shoes.
+From there it evolves to include partners inside and outside Nike's industry who inspire new ways of thinking: retailers, manufacturers, universities, technology companies, entrepreneurs and more.12 As another example, Nike has collaborated with Apple to create a product that brings new consumer experiences to the iPod touch, iPod nano and iPhone, as well as a GPS device that can be embedded in certain shoes.
 In this way, Nike is able to benefit from cross-promotion and the halo effect of partnering with other leading brands.

-Based on our experience working with organizations that excel at innovation, we see three pivotal roles emerging (see graphic).
+Based on our experience working with organizations that excel at innovation, we see three pivotal roles emerging.